-Play to Learn Pilot Findings
+Play to Learn Process & Pilot Findings

 Overview

-Our team has completed a series of six briefs that, collectively, highlight key findings and lessons from pilot data collected in Cox’s Bazar, Bangladesh with Rohingya communities prior to the launch of our studies.
+Our team has produced several briefs that, collectively, highlight key 1) lessons from the process of doing large-scale research with Rohingya and host communities living in Cox’s Bazar, Bangladesh and 2) findings from pilot data collected prior to the launch of our studies.
 See how much we learned, and what it means for research in these contexts.

 Fathers’ Perceptions of Play: Evidence from the Rohingya Camps

-This first brief in our series presents preliminary findings collected as part of the pre-pilot and pilot phases of one of our Play to Learn impact evaluations and a longitudinal study.
+This brief in our series presents preliminary findings collected as part of the pre-pilot and pilot phases of one of our Play to Learn impact evaluations and a longitudinal study.
 The impact evaluation, led by NYU-TIES, investigates BRAC's flexible, hybrid home-visiting program in Cox's Bazar which seeks to engage fathers as well as mothers and the longitudinal study features three-cohorts from prenatal and birth which follow young Rohingya children through their first years of life.
 The data in this brief looks specifically at Rohingya fathers' perceptions of play.

 Looking at Play Through the Eyes of Rohingya Children in Cox’s Bazar

-The second brief in our series aims to capture the point of view of young Rohingya children in order to provide context to how they may be mediating between their world of origin and the host society through play.
+This brief in our series aims to capture the point of view of young Rohingya children in order to provide context to how they may be mediating between their world of origin and the host society through play.
 Our data show that Rohingya children demonstrate a tremendous amount of spontaneous and creative activity in their everyday lives, despite the many challenges in the Cox's Bazar camps.
 This brief provides fresh perspectives into the remarkable resilience and creativity these young children possess.

 Delivering Quality Research - Lessons from Large-Scale Pilot Research in Cox’s Bazar